Yomo-Lopo/Passward-management-system/README.md

 📹 **Watch the program in action:**
 👉 [Watch the Demo](https://github.com/Yomo-Lopo/Passward-management-system/blob/main/Demo.mp4)

-This demo was recorded using a mobile phone while the app ran on a Windows laptop.
+This demo was recorded using windows snipping tool and the app ran on a Windows laptop.

 ---